roamtouch/app-helloworld-android/README.md

 ### Import GestureKit jar file into the project.

-* Download the last version of GestureKit jar file from [Download Page](http://www.gesturekit.com/learn/downloads/)
+1) Download the last version of GestureKit jar file from [Download Page](http://www.gesturekit.com/learn/downloads/)

-* Import the jar file into your project.
+2) Import the jar file into your project.

 ### To enable the Helper, add the dependency GestureKitHelper plugin.

 Helper plugin is disabled.
 You should download the [GestureKitHelper](https://github.com/RoamTouch/gesturekit-helper-android) plugin.

+1) Remove GestureKit jar file from HelloWorld project.

-* Import the library into your workspace.
+2) Import GestureKitHelper library into your workspace.

-* Edit the properties of the GKPlayer and add the imported library.
+3) Import GestureKit jar file into your GestureKitHelper project.

+4) On GestureKitHelper Java Build Path set GestureKit library to the top.

 Make sure you uncomment this line on your code to load the plugin.

 ```html
 this.gesturekit.setPlugin((PluginInterface) new GestureKitHelper(this, this.gesturekit));